Sir Edmund Backhouse, 2nd Baronet: Early life

-When reflecting on his childhood he wrote that "I was born of wealthy parents who had everything they wanted and were miserable...I heard not a kind word nor received a grudging dole of sympathy..."
+When reflecting on his childhood he wrote that "I was born of wealthy parents who had everything they wanted and were miserable ...
+I heard not a kind word nor received a grudging dole of sympathy".
 Backhouse attended Winchester College and Merton College, Oxford.
 While at Oxford he suffered a nervous breakdown in 1894, and although he returned to the university in 1895, he never completed his degree, instead fleeing the country due to the massive debts he had accumulated.
+Paul Theroux of The New York Times wrote that Backhouse had left Oxford "under a fairly thunderous cloud."

 China

-In 1899, he arrived in Peking where he soon began collaborating with the influential Times correspondent George Ernest Morrison, translating works from Chinese to English, as Morrison could not read or speak Chinese.
+In 1899, he arrived in Beijing where he soon began collaborating with the influential Times correspondent George Ernest Morrison, translating works from Chinese to English, as Morrison could not read or speak Chinese.
 Backhouse fed Morrison what he said was insider information about the Manchu court, but there is no evidence of him having any significant ties with anyone of prominence.
 At this time, he had already learned several languages, including Russian, Japanese and Chinese.
-He spent most of the rest of his life in Peking, in the employment of various companies and individuals, who made use of his language skills and alleged connections to the Chinese imperial court for the negotiation of business deals.
+He spent most of the rest of his life in Beijing (known at times in his life as Beiping), in the employment of various companies and individuals, who made use of his language skills and alleged connections to the Chinese imperial court for the negotiation of business deals.
 None of these deals was ever successful.

-In 1910, he published a history, China Under the Empress Dowager and in 1914, Annals and Memoirs of the Court of Peking, both with British journalist J.O.P.
-Bland.
+In 1910, he published a history, China Under the Empress Dowager and in 1914, Annals and Memoirs of the Court of Peking, both with British journalist J. O. P. Bland.
 With these books he established his reputation as an oriental scholar.
 In 1913, Backhouse began to donate a great many Chinese manuscripts to the Bodleian Library, hoping to receive a professorship in return.
 This endeavour was ultimately unsuccessful.
 He delivered a total of eight tons of manuscripts to the Bodleian between 1913 and 1923.
 The provenance of several of the manuscripts was later cast into serious doubt.
 Nevertheless, he donated over 17,000 items, some of which "were a real treasure", including half a dozen volumes of the rare Yongle Encyclopedia of the early 15th century.
-The Library describes the gift: The acquisition of the Backhouse collection, one of the finest and most generous gifts in the Library's history, between 1913 and 1922, greatly enriched the Bodleian's Chinese collections.
+The Library describes the gift: "The acquisition of the Backhouse collection, one of the finest and most generous gifts in the Library's history, between 1913 and 1922, greatly enriched the Bodleian's Chinese collections."

 He also worked as a secret agent for the British legation during the First World War, managing an arms deal between Chinese sources and the UK.
 In 1916 he presented himself as a representative of the Imperial Court and negotiated two fraudulent deals with the American Bank Note Company and John Brown & Company, a British shipbuilder.
 Neither company received any confirmation from the court.
 When they tried to contact Backhouse, he had left the country.
 After he returned to Peking in 1922 he refused to speak about the deals.